hlrs-fcg/spada_fcg_fork/irspec/docs/spatial/async.md

     a compact approximation of the happens-before graph.

-We define the order in terms of the `await` statements in the code and stream edges.
+We define the relation in terms of the local order, `await` statements in the code, and stream edges.

 !!! abstract "Definition: Happens-Before Relation"